ivanpahlevi8/Challenge/README.md

 development.
 Some of features that supported Online Store Application, especially for backend support, can be found at featured list below, <br/>

 Features List : <br/>
+1. Customer can view product list by product category
+2. Customer can add product to shopping cart
+3. Customers can see a list of products that have been added to the shopping cart
+4. Customer can delete product list in shopping cart
+5. Customers can checkout and make payment transactions
+6. Login and register customers